- Home Base moved from its mapped spot

 Common Causes

-- Reflective surfaces or glass walls are confusing the sensors
+- Reflective surfaces or mirrors confusing it

 Most fixes happen in the first 3 steps.